weecology/retriever/docs/pyretriever.rst

   Progress: 178/178 rows inserted into ./wine_composition_WineComposition.json totaling 17

-The wine-composition dataset is now installed as a JSON file called wine_composition_WineComposition.json in our current-working directory.
+The wine-composition dataset is now installed as a JSON file called wine_composition_WineComposition.json in our current working directory.